 Adam D. Shprintzen, Ph.D.

 Adam Shprintzen is the Project Coordinator and Editor of the Digital Encyclopedia of George Washington at Mount Vernon.
 Adam holds a Ph.D. in History from Loyola University Chicago, an M.A. in History from Hunter College, CUNY, and a B.A. in History from Manhattanville College.
 Shprintzen's research focuses on nineteenth century reform, specifically the development of vegetarianism in the United States from the Early Republic through the Progressive Era.
-Adam's first book, The Vegetarian Crusade: The Rise of an American Reform Movement, 1817-1921 is forthcoming from the University of North Carolina Press (Fall 2013).
+Adam's first book, The Vegetarian Crusade: The Rise of an American Reform Movement, 1817-1921 was released by the University of North Carolina Press in October of 2013.

 Stephen Santelli received his B.A. in Classical Studies from the College of William and Mary and M.A. in history from George Mason University.
 He is currently a doctoral student in history at West Virginia University.
 His dissertation will focus on the causes for the preservation movement in the late nineteenth century in America, Britain and the British Empire.
 Stephen has worked as a park ranger at the Manassas National Battlefield Park in Virginia.

 James M. Scythes

 James M. Scythes is an Instructor of History at West Chester University of Pennsylvania.
 He received a B.A. in History from Rowan University in 1995 and an M.A. in History from Villanova University in 1997.
 His research focuses on eighteenth and nineteenth century military history.
 Scythes has written a number of encyclopedia entries and has a book under consideration, which focuses on the life of 2nd Lieutenant Thomas James Howell, a seventeen year old officer in the American Civil War.